citp/privacy-policy-historical/p/pi/pix/pixton.com.md

-> *The following text is extracted and transformed from the pixton.com privacy policy that was archived on 2012-05-01.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120501102926id_/http%3A//www.pixton.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the pixton.com privacy policy that was archived on 2012-10-30.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121030104705id_/http%3A//www.pixton.com/privacy) for the most accurate reproduction.*

 # Privacy Policy | Pixton for Fun

 ## Privacy Policy

-Last updated on April 25, 2011.
+Last updated on September 10, 2012.

 ### Our Commitment to Privacy